dekoza/mtgpl/docs/_sources/NCC.rst.txt

 :mtgtip:`Henzie "Toolbox" Torre<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/e/ee228dcc-3170-4c24-80bc-28bcee07cb43.jpg?1651401011|https://scryfall.com/card/ncc/2/henzie-toolbox-torre?utm_source=api>`
    Each creature spell you cast with mana value 4 or greater has blitz.
 The blitz cost is equal to its mana cost.
 (You may choose to cast that spell for its blitz cost.
-If you do, it gains haste and "When this creature dies, draw a card."
+If you do it gains haste and "When this creature dies, draw a card."
 Sacrifice it at the beginning of the next end step.)

    Blitz costs you pay cost |mana_1| less for each time you've cast your commander from the command zone this game.